SU-HSDO/suhumsci/lando/README.md

     ```
 4. Change the uri in `/docroot/sites/[site_name]/local.drush.yml` to the uri of the site you are working on locally.
 For hs-colorful this would be `hs-colorful.suhumsci.loc`

+5. Edit ```docroot/sites/default/local.drush.yml``` and change the uri to the uri of the site you are working on.
+For hs-colorful this would be `hs-colorful.suhumsci.loc`

-5. Add the `creds` section to `.lando.yml`.
+6. Add the `creds` section to `.lando.yml`.
 The database should match the site you are currently working on.
 For example for hs-colorful this would be `database: suhumsci_hs_colorful`.

     ```yaml
     Example: